EjiroLaurelD/Nethermind/README.md

-Creating a README for deploying the Nethermind Lodestar client on Ubuntu 22.04
----

 # Deploying Nethermind Lodestar Client on Ubuntu 22.04

 This README provides step-by-step instructions on how I deployed the Nethermind Lodestar client on a Ubuntu 22.04 machine following the documention on